 The boundary operator $B$ is defined by

-The temporal hopping terms from $n_4=0$ and $n_4=N_T$ in the Wilson-Dirac operator contained in Eq.~(\ref{eq:MDWFSF}) are set to be zero as the SF boundary condition.
+The temporal hopping terms from $n_4=0$ and $n_4=N_T$ in the Wilson-Dirac operator contained in Eq.~(\ref{eq:MDWFSF}) are set to zero as the SF boundary condition.
 The operators in the action Eq.~(\ref{eq:MDWFPVaction}) are replaced with Eq.~(\ref{eq:MDWFSF}) in the SF scheme.
 Hereafter we omit the superscript $\SF$ on the operator in the SF scheme to simplify the notation.

-$B_{\mathrm{SF}}$ has supports only at $n_4=1$ and $N_T-1$, and explicitly violates the domain wall chiral symmetry~\cite{Furman:1994ky} at $n_4=1$ and $N_T-1$.
-We expect that the lattice chiral symmetry is still maintained in the bulk region.
-The coefficient $c_{\mathrm{SF}}$ is a non-zero parameter to remove the $O(a)$-discretization error from the boundary effect.
-Although the form of $B_{\mathrm{SF}}$ is a naive extension of Takeda's realization, we need the parity symmetry in the fifth-direction in order to keep the discrete symmetries, $C,P,T$ and $\Gamma_5$-Hermiticity.
-This parity symmetry is not required in the periodic boundary or infinite extent cases.
-Nevertheless it seems to have theoretical benefits to analyze the operator and the action~\cite{Brower:2004xi,Chen:2014hyy,Ogawa:2009ex,Boyle:2015vda,Furman:1994ky}.
+$B_{\mathrm{SF}}$ has supports only at $n_4=1$ and $N_T-1$, and explicitly violates the domain wall chiral symmetry~\cite{Furman:1994ky} at these points; we expect, however, that the lattice chiral symmetry is still maintained in the bulk region.
+The coefficient $c_{\mathrm{SF}}$ is a nonzero parameter for removing the $O(a)$-discretization error from the boundary effect.
+Although the form of $B_{\mathrm{SF}}$ is a naive extension of Takeda's realization, we require its parity symmetry in the fifth-direction to maintain the discrete symmetries, $C, P, T$ and $\Gamma_5$-Hermiticity.
+Although this parity symmetry is not required in the periodic boundary or infinite extent cases, it seems to be of theoretical benefit in the analysis of the corresponding operator and action~\cite{Brower:2004xi,Chen:2014hyy,Ogawa:2009ex,Boyle:2015vda,Furman:1994ky}.

-The effective four-dimensional operator for Eq.~(\ref{eq:MDWFSF}) is defined by Eq.~(\ref{eq:EffOP}).
-We, however, could not extract a simple short form for the effective four-dimensional operator similar to Eq.~(\ref{eq:EffOPEXPL}).
-The ordering of $b_j$ and $c_j$ is irrelevant as seen in Eq.~(\ref{eq:EffOPEXPL}), the ordering of $b_j$ and $c_j$ are irrelevant in the periodic or infinite volume cases, while it affects the form of the effective four-dimensional operator in the SF scheme, \textit{i.e.} a different choice for the ordering yields a different effective operator.
-This ordering dependence must disappear in the continuum limit as the SF scheme is regularization independent.
+The effective four-dimensional operator for Eq.~(\ref{eq:MDWFSF}) is defined by Eq.~(\ref{eq:EffOP}); however, we could not extract a simple short form for the effective four-dimensional operator similar to Eq.~(\ref{eq:EffOPEXPL}).
+As seen from Eq.~(\ref{eq:EffOPEXPL}), the ordering of $b_j$ and $c_j$ are irrelevant in the periodic or infinite volume cases but affect the form of the effective four-dimensional operator in the SF scheme, \textit{i.e.}, a different choice for the ordering yields a different effective operator.
+This ordering dependence must disappear in the continuum limit, as the SF scheme is regularization independent.